Not currently, but never say never.

 .gp3, .gp4, .gp5: Guitar Pro files (version 3 to 5)

 You can do this quite easily using the midi or inter-app audio instruments.
-Easiest way is to add an inter-app audio instrument and select a 3rd party app with the sounds that you want to use.
+Easiest way is to add an inter-app audio instrument and select a 3rd party app (for example, Thumbjam works great) with the sounds that you want to use.
 This way you can play and sequence the sounds from the background app using Jam Maestro.

 This is an unlikely implementation at this stage.
 It would be no easy task, and would require some rethinking on how the sound engine works.
 Hardest of all however would be working out how to represent this graphically in the tab.